PRICING·April 9, 2026·8 min read·Updated Apr 29, 2026

 1. Does your product have a natural usage unit?

-2. Do your costs scale with usage?
+2. Do your costs grow with usage?

 +